uxlfoundation/oneapi-construction-kit/doc/overview/tutorials/creating-new-hal/initial-setup.rst

 Checking Out the Source
 ^^^^^^^^^^^^^^^^^^^^^^^

-The following elements of the ComputeAorta DDK will need to be used as part of the creation of the RefSi HAL:
+The following elements of the oneAPI Construction Kit will need to be used as part of the creation of the RefSi HAL:

 * clik: contains the clik runtime libraries as well as a small test suite.
-This is under the top level of the DDK.
+This is under the top level of the oneAPI Construction Kit.
 * hal_refsi_tutorial: contains the skeleton for the RefSi HAL we will create in this tutorial.
 This is under ``examples/hals/hal_refsi_tutorial``.
 * refsidrv: contains a driver that controls a virtual RefSi device.
 This is under ``modules/mux/external/refsidrv``.
 * hal: contains headers needed to interface with a HAL.
-At top level of the DDK.
+At top level of the oneAPI Construction Kit.
 * riscv-isa-sim: contains the Spike RISC-V simulator, used to simulate the RISC-V accelerator cores contained in the RefSi device.
 Stored under ``refsidrv/external``.

-Some directories will need to be copied from the ``DDK`` : ``hal_refsi_tutorial`` and ``refsidrv``.
-The remainder of this tutorial will assume that the environment variable ``DDK`` has been set to the base of the ``DDK``.
+Some directories will need to be copied from the ``oneapi-construction-kit`` :
+``hal_refsi_tutorial`` and ``refsidrv``.
+The remainder of this tutorial will assume that the environment variable ``OCK`` has been set to the base of the ``oneAPI Construction Kit``.
 Setup and the copy can be done as follows:

 .. code:: console

     $ mkdir refsi_tutorial_part1
     $ cd refsi_tutorial_part1
-    $ export DDK=<path_to_ddk>
+    $ export OCK=<path_to_oneapi-construction-kit>
-    $ cp $DDK/examples/hal/hal_refsi_tutorial .
+    $ cp $OCK/examples/hal/hal_refsi_tutorial .
-    $ cp $DDK/modules/mux/external/refsidrv hal_refsi_tutorial/external
+    $ cp $OCK/modules/mux/external/refsidrv hal_refsi_tutorial/external

 The resulting source code layout from running the above commands is the following: